kylecorry31/Google-Photos-Takeout-Organizer/README.md

 # Google Photos Takeout Organizer
 A script which organizes Google Photos Takeout files

+I don't plan to adjust the script much, but PRs are welcome.

 # Instructions
 1. Download your takeout zip files from Google Photos
 2. Extract all takeout zip files to a directory